retro16/acsi2stm/doc/manual.md

  * Create a folder named *acsi2stm* at the root of the SD card.
  * Copy your image inside that folder.
  * Rename your image *hd0.img*.
- * Don't forget to properly unmount/eject your SD card before removing it from your computer.
  * Insert the SD card in the ACSI2STM unit.
  * Turn everything on.
  * Enjoy.